 The Supervisory Board has approved the remuneration principles and actively oversees the Senior Management remuneration policy as executed by the Executive Board of ING Group e.g. by annually reviewing business line variable remuneration pools and individual remuneration proposals for Senior Management.
 The remuneration principles applicable to the remainder of the ING organization have also been reviewed and approved by the Supervisory Board.
+The Supervisory Board approves the remuneration policies for other bank employees

-Material retention, exit and welcome packages are subject to Supervisory Board approval as of 2010.
+A policy on welcome and retention packages as well as a policy on severance pay is in place and has been cascaded through the Bank globally.
+Material retention, exit and welcome packages are subject to (Remunaration Committee of the) Supervisory Board approval as of 2010.
 Furthermore, it is ING's policy to subject any exit and welcome packages that significantly deviate from standard local practice to a strict internal review and sign-off processes.
 Retention packages are always subject to a strict internal review and sign-off process.
 The principle is reflected in the Charter of the Supervisory Board of ING Bank N.V.